-- drives the surface moisture from the wood, - creates a layer of char on the wood, which slows down its release of smoke, - · heats the firebox components so they reflect heat back to the fire, and - heats the flue system so it can produce strong, steady draft for the rest of the cycle.
+- Drives the surface moisture from the wood, - Creates a layer of char on the wood, which slows down its release of smoke, - Heats the firebox components so they reflect heat back to the fire, and - Heats the flue system so it can produce strong, steady draft for the rest of the cycle.

-Although it is important to fire each new load hot to prepare for a clean burn, do not allow the fire to burn at full intensity for more than a few minutes.
+Although it is important to fire each new load hot, do not allow the fire to burn at full intensity for more than a few minutes.